civictechdc/project-management/jekyll/README.md

 #### Serving

-The second image in this directory is one that can help serving jekyll with the live reloading.
-There are two options for using it.

-1. If your jekyll site is using additional gem plugins, you can use the docker file and build your own image.
+The second image is used for running an existing Jekyll site in your browser (such as the one you just built), and regenerating the site any time you save changes to the code.
-    1. Copy `jekyll/Dockerfile` into the root of your repository repository where the jekyll site was installed
+    1. Copy `jekyll/Dockerfile` into the root of your repository where the jekyll site was installed
-    2. Run `docker build . -t codefordc2/{mysite}` (substitute the name of your repository)
+    2. Run `docker build . -t {jekyll_mysite}` (substitute the name of your repository for 'mysite')
+    3. Run `docker-machine ip`.
+Make a note of this ip address (often something like 192.168.99.100).
-    3. Run `docker run --volume $(pwd)/docs:/srv/jekyll -p  127.0.0.1:4000:4000 codefordc2/{mysite}`
+    3. Run `docker run --volume $(pwd)/docs:/srv/jekyll -p 4000:4000 {jekyll_mysite}`
-    4. You're site will now be running and you can access it at http://127.0.0.1:4000 and all changes will be live reloaded
+    4. You're site will now be running and you can access it at http://{your-ip}:4000 (substituting the ip from step 3).

+When you save a file, the website will be rebuilt and you can view the changes by refreshing the page.
+Unfortunately, depending on which operating system you're using and which version of Docker you have, Docker is sometimes much slower to recognize changes to files and execute the rebuild.
+This can make it much more inefficient to use Docker for day-to-day development.
+To make sure that your changes are being reloaded, you should watch the command line output of the container that is running Jekyll.

+When you save a file, watch the command prompt to see when the changes are reflected - note that refreshing the page in your browser will not show the changes until the `done in XX seconds.` portion of the message is shown.

+**If you are using docker-compose or docker run in detached mode (`-d`)** In this case, you'll need to do some steps to see the output of the Jekyll container:

+    5. Run `docker ps` to view a list of the currently running containers.
+You should see something like this:
+        ```
+        CONTAINER ID        IMAGE               ...
+PORTS                    NAMES
+        6767fbc67457        jekyll_mysite       ...
+0.0.0.0:4000->4000/tcp   jekyll_mysite_1
+        ```
+    6. Find the name of the jekyll container - in this case it is `jekyll_mysite_1`.
+You can also use the container id
+    7. Run `docker logs -f jekyll_mysite_1` to view the realtime output of the container.
+    8. Visit `localhost:4000` or `<your-docker-ip>:/4000` in your web browser, where `<your-docker-ip>` is the ip address of the docker container ()
+    9. When you want your command prompt back (without stopping Docker or Jekyll), type `ctrl+c` in the terminal window.

+## Notes and Troubleshooting
+- If you have long delays in running your file, you may want to [install Jekyll directly](https://jekyllrb.com/docs/installation/).
 - If you have issues installing gems, one possible solution is to add source 'https://rubygems.org' to your Gemfile

-2. It can be used out of the box by pulling the image.
-Please note this will work only if your jekyll project is only using the vanilla install and does not rely on other plugins that would have been installed via gem.  *This will most likely only work for jekyll sites created via the jekyll-builder image.*
-    1. Run `docker pull codefordc2/jekyll-serve:release`
-    2. Navigate to where you built your jekyll site
-    3. Run `docker run --volume $(pwd)/docs:/srv/jekyll -p  127.0.0.1:4000:4000 codefordc2/jekyll-serve`
-    4. You're site will now be running and you can access it at http://127.0.0.1:4000 and all changes will be live reloaded